Program Learning Outcomes - 413

 The graduate has reliably demonstrated the ability to:

-6. Apply knowledge of machinery, tools and other equipment to manufacture and assemble components.
+7. Use machinery, tools and other equipment to manufacture and assemble components.

 Essential Employability Skills